Is Due Process Required Prior to an Afterschool Detention?

 Introduction

-As students navigate the school system, they often encounter disciplinary measures such as afterschool detention.
-But have you ever wondered, is due process required before a student is assigned to detention?
-This question digs deep into the intersection of student rights and school authority.
+As students navigate the complexities of the school system, they frequently encounter various disciplinary measures, one of the most common being afterschool detention.
+This practice raises an important legal question: is due process required before a student is assigned to detention?
+Understanding this issue is crucial, as it delves into the intricate balance between student rights and the authority of educational institutions.

 Understanding Due Process